 Some may come with a single autograph, and others with the entire team.
 A collector at a recent National Sports Collectors Convention was selling an entire run of MVP-signed Super Bowl programs.
 It’s a cool concept since the passage of time will make it difficult to complete a run of MVP-signed programs.
 Bart Starr, MVP of Super Bowls I and II, has signed quite a few over the years, but health problems mean he may not be doing any more autograph sessions.

 The first two decades saw Super Bowl programs of relatively normal size but that, too, has changed.
 There are more advertisements, more info and more photos.
-The Super Bowl XLVII program was a whopping 264 pages.
+The Super Bowl 49 program is a whopping 288 pages.

 Of course, as with any collectible or artwork, the beauty is in the eye of the beholder.
 Over the years there have been some beautiful pieces of artwork, and also some that have been subject to scrutiny as could be expected.